 These lessons have been designed to help teachers combine social justice, peace and their subject curriculum in the classroom.
 At a time when feminism, anti-racism and identity politics are pressing issues for young people, and with the world seeming more divided and dangerous, Critical Mass uses nuclear weapons examples to encourage students to consider these complex issues together.
 It is needed now more than ever.

-If you would like to pre-order a physical copy of Critical Mass to be posted to your school, click here.
+If you would like a physical copy of Critical Mass to be posted to your school, click here.

 CND Peace Education offers 5 free workshops from the Critical Mass teaching pack.
 To browse what interactive sessions we can offer schools and universities in England, click here.